These Apple Hand Pies feature a sweet apple pie filling inside a buttery, flaky pie crust. So easy to make and perfect for fall!

 • Remove the pie crust circles from the refrigerator and evenly distribute the apple pie filling between half of them, making sure to leave some room at the edges.
 Place 1 to 2 pieces of the cubed butter on top of the filling on each pie.

-• Place the other half of the pie crust circles on top (use some water or the egg wash to dampen the edges and help seal them together if needed) then crimp the edges with a fork.
+• Place the other half of the pie crust circles on top.
+If needed, use some water or the egg wash to dampen the edges and help seal them together, then crimp the edges with a fork.

 • Brush the top of each pie with the egg wash.
-Sprinkle with coarse sugar if desired, then cut 2 to 3 slits in the top of each pie.
+Sprinkle with coarse sugar, then cut 2 to 3 slits in the top of each pie.

 • Bake for 18 to 22 minutes or until the pies are golden brown and the filling is bubbling.
 Remove from the oven and set aside to cool slightly before serving.